mnn31/essay-grader/27manang-essay-grader/DESIGN.md

 ┌─────────────────────────────────────────────────────────────┐
 │                     Current Challenges                       │
 ├─────────────────────────────────────────────────────────────┤
 │ 1.
 Manual grading is time-consuming and inconsistent        │
 │ 2.
 Students lack immediate feedback on their writing        │ │ 3.
 Difficulty in maintaining consistent grading standards   │
 │ 4.
-Limited ability to track student progress over time      │ └─────────────────────────────────────────────────────────────┘
+Need for objective evaluation of writing quality         │ └─────────────────────────────────────────────────────────────┘
 ```